anchit-chandran/endeavourpredict.org/qrisk3/security.md

 * Development machines are password-protected and have full-disk encryption requiring strong passwords in order to decrypt the disk and access the contents.

-* Development machines are maintained with latest operating system patches and security updates.
+* Development machines are maintained with full disk encryption, all latest operating system patches and security updates and are physically secured.

 * All SSH Keys are protected by a passphrase.